Perl-Apollo/Corinna/rfc/classes.md

 ## 4.2.4 Abstract Classes
 Abstract classes are classes which are designed to be subclassed and not instantiated directly.
-They are declared by using an `:abstract` moddifier in the definition:
+They are declared by using an `:abstract` modifier in the definition:

 ```perl